Keeping Your Mind Clear

 When Steve opened his business everyone applauded him, he imagined how great the business could be, how people would respect him and how people would spread the word about his work.

 He knew deep down he had the right thing and everyone was going to see that too.
 After two months he realized not everyone saw his vision.
 They didn't fully understand what he was saying.
-People took longer to become customers then he thought they would.
+People took longer to become customers than he thought they would.
 It took more time to get decisions made from banks and suppliers — they wanted things faster than he could supply.

 He started getting busier and busier trying to make it all work.
 Steve felt stressed most days and just kept his head down and made it through each day.
 But soon he was working 12- to 14-hour days all week long.
 He just felt perpetually tired.